vjlab/resources/content/methods-tree-computation2-software.md

  - I think the only special char supported by IQ-tree is '\_'.
 Any other special chars get converted to '\_' automatically.
  - Deal with duplicate names first before running!
  - Quickstart guide: http://www.iqtree.org/doc/Quickstart
- - Unfortunately, I can't seem to find a way to get this to run in Jupyter.

 ### RAxML